Peter Green Furnishers

+Peter Green Furnishers was a British furniture business that operated from Chandler's Ford in Hampshire and operated three large stores and an online furniture retail operation.

-Peter Green (1916–1980), when he was forty years old, started his furniture business in Eastleigh with his wife Norah and child in arms, in 1956 in a small shop at 43 Leigh Road.
+The company was founded by Peter Green and his wife in 1956 in a small shop at 43 Leigh Road.
 He may have had only £150 capital, but he had years of experience as a sales representative in the furniture trade.
+The company expanded through the next decades and built a close connection with the local community.
+When Peter died suddenly in 1980 the firm management moved to his wife Norah.
+When she died in 2010, the furniture business was passed on to their only daughter Wendy Martin Green who continued to run and expand the business.

+Online competition and the recovery from the Covid-19 pandemic in 2020 was difficult for the business.
+It had been operating for 68 years before it became insolvent and closed in 2024.

+History

+Peter Green (1916–1980) started his furniture business in Eastleigh with his wife Norah and child in arms when he was forty years old in 1956.

-Green had been in the business all his working life apart from a period spent flying during the war.
+Green had been in the business all his working life apart from a period spent flying during the second world war.
 His family had been in the furniture trade for generations, his grandfather having dealt in antique furniture a century earlier.
-Green had grown up in Nuneaton; he was proud to be an Old Edwardian having attended King Edward’s Grammar School in Nuneaton.
+Green had grown up in Nuneaton and was proud to be an Old Edwardian having attended King Edward’s Grammar School in Nuneaton.